This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

-Central Johannesburg TVET College mission is to lead their student to employment and entrepreneurship opportunities that contribute to economic development through responsive education and training intervention.
+Central Johannesburg TVET College’s mission is to lead their students to employment and entrepreneurship opportunities that contribute to economic development through responsive education and training interventions.
 They offer a variety of courses at their six campuses.
-(Parktown, Alexander, Elis Park, Crown Mines, Riverlea, Langlaate campuses)
+(Parktown, Alexander, Elis Park, Crown Mines, Riverlea, and Langlaate campuses)

 2. Ekurhuleni East TVET College

-Ekurhuleni East TVET College (EEC) is located in five towns of Ekurhuleni Metropolitan Municipality (EMM).
-These are Springs, Kwa-Thema, Daveyton, Benoni and Brakpan.
-There are however six college sites that are spreading across the five towns.
-These sites comprise of five campuses offering mainly NCV and Report 191 programmes while the sixth one is a centre of specialisation.
+Ekurhuleni East TVET College (EEC) is located in five towns of the Ekurhuleni Metropolitan Municipality (EMM).
+These are Springs, Kwa-Thema, Daveyton, Benoni, and Brakpan.
+There are, however, six college sites spread across the five towns.
+These sites comprise five campuses offering mainly NCV and Report 191 programs, while the sixth one is a center of specialization.

 3. Ekurhuleni West TVET College

-Ekurhuleni West Technical, Vocational, Education and Training College (EWC) is a public institution regulated by the FET Colleges Act no 16 of 2006, as amended.
-It was established in terms of the Further Education and Training Act, Act No .98 of 1998, declared as such by the Member of the Executive Council (MEC) for Education (Gauteng Province) in terms of a Provincial Gazette Extraordinary (dated 7 December 2001).
+Ekurhuleni West Technical, Vocational, Education, and Training College (EWC) is a public institution regulated by the FET Colleges Act No. 16 of 2006, as amended.
+It was established in terms of the Further Education and Training Act, Act No. 98 of 1998, and declared as such by the Member of the Executive Council (MEC) for Education (Gauteng Province) in terms of a Provincial Gazette Extraordinary (dated December 7, 2001).

 4. Sedibeng TVET College

-Sedibeng TVET College’s vision is to be the leading TVET College for providing affordable training and education.
-Their mission is to have their staff provide qualifications which meet the expectations and needs of commerce, industry and the community within the TVET sector.
+Sedibeng TVET College’s vision is to be the leading TVET College in providing affordable training and education.
+Their mission is to have their staff provide qualifications that meet the expectations and needs of commerce, industry, and the community within the TVET sector.
 NSFAS Bursaries are awarded to deserving students who come from low-income households.

 5. South West Gauteng TVET College